PersiaML/tutorials/src/monitoring/index.md

 See [official documentation](https://github.com/prometheus/pushgateway) for details.
 Here is an example for deploying gateway by [docker-compose].

-The default push address on PersiaML services is `metrics_gateway:9091`, which can be override by the environment variable `PERSIA_METRICS_GATEWAY_ADDR`.
+The default push address on PERSIA services is `metrics_gateway:9091`, which can be override by the environment variable `PERSIA_METRICS_GATEWAY_ADDR`.

 ```yaml
 version: "3.3"